Bouke/Lark/README.md

 ## FAQ

+### Is iOS supported?

+No. This library builds on various XMLDocument APIs that are not available on iOS.
+Switching to another XML library might help here, but I don't have the need for this.

 ### Why is it called Lark?

 SOAP is sometimes referred to as a fat messaging protocol.
 Swift is an elegant bird.
 A Lark sometimes looks like a fat bird.